tomamic/tomamic.github.io/mdp/rust.md

 - `Option` enum to encapsulate nullable refs

-> Null reference has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years (Tony Hoare, 2009, inventor of null reference, in Algol)
+> Null reference has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.
+> *(Tony Hoare, 2009, inventor of null reference, in Algol)*

 ---